Learning in a Small/Big World: Results

-The proof involves carefully defining the set of confirmatory signals for each state, such that when the true state is $\omega$, it is more likely for the DM to receive a confirmatory signal for state $\omega$ than a confirmatory signal for any other states.
+The proof involves defining the set of confirmatory signals for each state such that it is more likely for the DM to receive signals that support the correct state than signals that support each wrong state.
 It also involves choosing a sufficiently large $\delta$ such that it is more likely for the DM to adjust his confidence level upwards than to adjust it downwards.
-Crucially, with this simple mechanism, when $\frac{M}{N}\rightarrow\infty$, the upper bound of the confidence level goes to infinite which means that the DM can record infinitely many confirmatory signals for any state.
-Because asymptotically, the DM receives infinitely more confirmatory signals for the true state than the confirmatory signals for any other states, as $t\rightarrow\infty$, the DM should almost surely record infinitely many confirmatory signals for the true state and thus almost surely learn perfectly the true state.
+The latter ensures enough ``exploitation" and that the DM doesn't switch between actions too often.
+Crucially, when $\frac{M}{N}$ increases, the maximum number of confirmatory signals the DM can ``store" increases, and the more likely the DM will be at the correct branch choosing the correct action.
+When $\frac{M}{N}\rightarrow\infty$, the DM receives and record infinitely more confirmatory signals for the true state than the confirmatory signals for all other states, and thus almost surely learns perfectly the true state as $t\rightarrow\infty$.

-Now, as the DM learns perfectly for all states of the world, intuitively he has no incentive to ignore any of the $N$ states.
-In particular, the utility loss of any ignorant updating mechanism is bounded below by $\min u^{\omega}p^{\omega}$, while the utility loss of the simple mechanism illustrated in Figure~\ref{fig:simplelearningalgosmallworld} converges to $0$ as $M$ becomes very large.
-Thus, all ignorant updating mechanisms must be outperformed by the simple mechanism when $M$ is sufficiently large, which implies that ignorance in learning is not optimal in small worlds.